Prudhvi-Y/ts_gpql_video/README.md

 # ts_gpql_video

-Create a video hosting application which contains comments with ts and graphql.
+Backend for a video hosting application.

+This used graphql subscriptions, mutations and queries to fetch the video urls and allows the users to add comments to videos.